yhtwyl/Double-diffusion-convection/README.md

 # Double-diffusion-convection
+To run this code on linux you may have to have on your machine gfortran and mpich installed.
+These two are easily available online.
+I have not tested these on windows or Mac.
+# Brief introduction on what these codes simulate
 This is a parallelised fortran code for simulating salt fingers in double diffusion convection[1,2].
 Double diffusive convection (DDC) is the buoyancy-driven flow, with density depending on two different diffusing scalar components, distributed such that faster diffusing component gravitationally stabilises the fluid and slower one destabilise it.